 The Canadiana Discovery Portal provides navigation and resource discovery system to find digital collections from Canadian libraries, archives, galleries, museums, historical societies in a wide range of formats: sound files, video, maps, artifacts, photographs, paintings, diaries, posters, books, and public records.

-Our access to the Globe and Mail starts in June 1844 and includes all the stories published before December 2012 plus thousands of images advertisements classifieds political cartoons births and deaths.
+Our access to the Globe and Mail starts in June 1844, and includes all the stories published up to four years ago, plus thousands of images, advertisements, classifieds, political cartoons, births, and deaths.

 The British Columbia Historical Federation has teamed up with the University of British Columbia to digitize the Federation's publications.
 This collection showcases research regarding BC's historical development.